 Empowers child- Children are often told what to do and when to do it.
 While we know it may be for their own good, children still need a sense of control over their own bodies and need to make their own decisions.
 Massage teaches children about permission, how to dedicate restful/quiet time for themselves, and what nurturing touch is.
 Please note: If a child does not want to receive massage, do not massage them.
 Receiving a massage is their choice.

-LMT, CPMT, Yomassage Therapist, CIMT
+Melissa Duffy LMT, CPMT, CIMT

 Certified Infant Massage Teacher

-Certified Infant Massage Teacher for Special Needs
+Certifed Infant Massage Teacher for Special Needs

 Certified Pediatric Massage Therapist